lyellread/cs427-final-project/proposal/colleyc_detjensr_readly_cs427_proposal.md

 # Expected Resources

-We are planning to build our program in Python, so we will likely be consulting the official `python` documentation.
-As we will be implementing the cryptographic protocols manually, we will not be using any outside libraries for this.
+We are planning to build our program in Python, so we will likely be consulting the official language documentation.
+As we will be implementing the cryptographic protocols manually, we will not be using any outside libraries for this, aside from possibly a command-line argument parser.